Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 What is a Microsoft 365 cross-tenant migration?

-A Microsoft cross-tenant migration typically occurs when your business is going through a merger or acquisition.
+A Microsoft 365 cross-tenant migration typically happens during mergers, divestitures, or IT restructuring—requiring careful planning for SharePoint sites, Exchange Online mailboxes, and OneDrive migration.
 In these circumstances, combining multiple Microsoft 365 tenancies into one tenant centralizes IT management making it much easier and more secure.

 Migrations also enhance collaboration across multiple teams by bringing them all together into one tenant.